LxdRyan/ds3-onboarding-project/project_description.md

 # Project Description: Collaborative To-Do List Web App

 The goal is to create a web application that allows users to manage a shared to-do list.
 The app should enable adding, viewing, updating, and deleting tasks, with the data persisting across sessions.
-The project must be managed using Git for version control and Docker for containerization, emphasizing collaboration and modern development practices.
+The project must be managed using Git for version control and Docker for containerization.

 example to take inspiration from: